Leon-Alexius/Mehrstufiger-Cache-Simulator/Readme.md

-# Project Report: Simulation, Analysis, and Optimization of Memory Hierarchy Systems
+# Project Report: Simulation, Analysis, and Optimization of Memory Hierarchy System

 ## Introduction
 This report documents the results of Project Group 150 on the simulation, analysis, and optimization of the L1 and L2 cache memory hierarchy systems in modern computer systems.